-- Study is significant and the economic circumstances supporting such levels of growth are increasingly unlikely to occur during the plan period.
-In addition, the scale of upper levels of growth recommended to be distributed to Kirkby in particular, were considered to be inappropriate without further consideration of the impact upon neighbouring centres, following the implementation of the existing commitment. - The Council's Local Plan approach for the distribution of comparison floorspace is emphasis on Kirkby with limited growth in Huyton and Prescot.
-This reflects improved deliverability credentials in Kirkby Town Centre arising from revisions to the overall capacity to reflect an equal distribution of net additional growth between Huyton, Kirkby and Prescot (4,100 sq.m 6,800 sq.m), above the existing commitment (24,600 sq.m).
-This equal distribution of growth between the three centres is considered to provide sufficient flexibility for sustainable economic growth during the plan period.
-Sufficient capacity remains in each centre (following the expansion of Kirkby and Prescot Town Centres respectively) to accommodate these levels of growth. - In view of the significant variation between economic forecasts undertaken in 2009 and 2011, it is not considered appropriate to rely solely upon current forecasts for comparison retail growth which could prove pessimistic if prevailing economic circumstances were to change.
-On this basis, it is reasonable to incorporate an unreserved allocation of up to 7,310 sq.m.
-This will allow sufficient flexibility to accommodate additional growth in the individual centres commensurate to the distribution recommended by the Knowsley Town Centres and Shopping Study and consistent with the requirements of the NPPF. - It is intended that the release of unallocated reserve to supplement the range of floorspace allocated to town centres will remain dependent on impact considerations relative to neighbouring centres and updated catchment needs assessment to respond to the effect of any preceding in-centre development during the plan period.
-The catchment area for a proposed development should not be significantly larger than the centre within which it is located. - The phasing of development must reflect a front loading of need to accommodate existing commitments in Kirkby, but also retain sufficient flexibility to allow sustainable economic growth in Knowsley's other retail centres.
-However it is accepted that the implementation of such levels of growth may not be fully achievable in the first five years. - The Local Plan approach will allow performance monitoring during the plan period and the ability to adapt identified needs and distribution based upon updated evidence such as a revised Town Centres and Shopping Study. - The leisure sector is dynamic, changing and operator-led.
-The Council therefore intends to encourage market-led investment in leisure uses and community facilities provided it conforms to the sequential and impact tests within the National Planning Policy
+- The Council's Local Plan proposes that new comparison floorspace be focused primarily in Kirkby with limited growth in Huyton and Prescot.
+This reflects improved deliverability prospects in Kirkby Town Centre arising from an existing planning permission (24,600 sq.m) in that location with remaining capacity being distributed equally between Huyton, Kirkby and Prescot (4,100 sq.m 6,800 sq.m).
+This equal distribution of growth between the three centres will provide sufficient flexibility for sustainable economic growth during the plan period.
+Sufficient capacity remains in each centre (following the potential expansion of Kirkby and Prescot Town Centres respectively) to accommodate these levels of growth. - In view of the significant variation between economic forecasts undertaken in 2009 and 2011, it is not considered appropriate to rely solely upon current forecasts for comparison retail growth which could prove pessimistic if prevailing economic circumstances were to change.
+On this basis, the Local Plan proposes to incorporate an unreserved allocation of up to 7,310 sq.m. (which is not allocated to any specific centre).
+This will allow sufficient flexibility to accommodate additional growth in the

-- Framework.
-As a consequence, no indicative target sectors or floorspace capacities are included in Policy CS6. - Office uses are considered sequentially appropriate in town centres locations and will be directed toward areas which are not primary shopping frontages.
-No specific target for office floorspace in town centres is proposed as development is intended to be market led, and employment land targets are considered in the Planning for Employment Growth Technical Report.
+- individual centres commensurate to the distribution recommended by the Knowsley Town Centres and Shopping Study and consistent with the requirements of the NPPF. - It is intended that the release of an unallocated reserve to supplement the range of floorspace allocated to town centres will remain dependent upon impact considerations relative to neighbouring centres and an updated catchment needs assessment to respond to the effect of any preceding in-centre development during the plan period.
+The catchment area for a proposed development should not be significantly larger than the centre within which it is located. - The phasing of development should reflect a front loading of need to accommodate existing commitments in Kirkby, but also retain sufficient flexibility to allow sustainable economic growth in Knowsley's other retail centres.
+However it is accepted that the implementation of such levels of growth may not be fully achievable in the first five years. - The Local Plan approach will allow performance monitoring during the plan period and the ability to adapt identified needs and distribution based upon updated evidence such as a revised Town Centres and Shopping Study. - 0.9 The leisure sector is dynamic, changing and operator-led.
+The Council therefore intends to encourage market-led investment in leisure uses and community facilities provided it conforms to the sequential and impact tests within the National Planning Policy Framework.
+As a consequence, no indicative target sectors or floorspace capacities for these uses are included in Policy CS6. - 0.10 Office uses are considered sequentially appropriate in town centres locations and will be guided toward areas which are not primary shopping frontages.
+No specific target for office floorspace in town centres is proposed as development is intended to be market led.
+Employment land targets are considered separately in the Technical Report: Planning for Employment Growth.